Updated: Dec 5, 2021

 There are many reasons why a person or a couple may need to access a sperm donor in Ireland.
 You may be a single person who wishes to become pregnant.
 You may be in a heterosexual couple where one (or both) partners have fertility issues.
-Or you may be in an LGBT+ relationship and need the assistance of a donor to start your family.
+Or you may be in an LGBTQ+ relationship and need the assistance of a donor to start your family.
 Whatever your reason for needing sperm donation, here is some helpful information before you start the process.

 Laws have recently changed in Ireland when it comes to fertility options.
 It’s important to know the facts about sperm donation before you start, and how this new legislation may impact your fertility journey.